xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 ### 3.1 Command Line Interface

-One of the oldest and most powerful ways of interacting with the machine is the command line.
-Despite its retro appearances, the modern command line offers a flexible, text based, "call and response" style of machine programming consistent across a remarkable variety of platforms: from mobile phones to supercomputers.

-The first of these locations is the command line.
-The command Unix shell and a command language for text-based, call-and-response "dialogue" between the user and the Unix-based operating system.
-On the level of the operating system, all operations are in some sense performed on files.
-The aspiring coder must therefore develop a firm grasp of what files and folders really *are* along with corresponding techniques used to manipulate them.
-The command line is where the power user interacts with files and folders.
-Everything from downloading a sample corpus, to writing research papers, to debugging code eventually leads to the command line.
-We thus embrace it and take it as the base of our operations: a new project starts with a new folder, and its completion and publication often involves sharing files across email clients and code repositories.
+All operations on the level of the operating system are in some sense performed on files.
+A new project starts with a new folder, a grant proposal with a new document.
+The completion of the project and the submittal of the grant proposal essentially involve the transmission of files across email clients and code repositories.
+The aspiring coder must therefore develop a firm grasp of the file system topography.
+The command line presents one of the oldest and most empowered ways of interacting if the machine.
+Despite its retro appearances, the modern command line offers an intuitive, text based, "call and response" style of machine programming consistent across a remarkable variety of platforms: from mobile phones to supercomputers.
+The power user manipulates files at the command line.
+Everything from downloading a sample corpus, to writing a research paper, to debugging code eventually leads to the command line.
+We therefore embrace it from the beginning of the course.
+It forms the base of our operations.

-One way to think of the command line is as a powerful alternative to tools like *File Explorer* (Windows) and *Finder* (Macintosh).
-Unlike these popular point-and-click programs, the command line interface (CLI from now on) is a text-based, dialog-driven mode of interaction with the operating system.
-On some deeper level, the machine "speaks" in binary code.
-The command line "interprets" English-like commands (in a language called Bash)[^ln-bash] into binary.
+On the level of hardware the machine "speaks" in binary code.
+The command line "interprets" English-like commands (in a language called Unix Shell)[^ln-shell] into binary.
 When deleting a file, for example, one instructs the machine to `rm filename.txt` instead of dragging and dropping it into the trash folder.
 Note that "dropping into the trash folder" merely offers a visual metaphor for the underlying bitwise operations.
 The CLI alternative turns the metaphor into a more exact command `rm`, which stands for "remove."
 Similarly, to direct the computer to move a file, we would use the `mv` command.
 Unlike their visual and metaphorical counterparts, the Bash commands contain many advanced options, which are explained in the manual accessible through the `man` command.
 In this example, `man mv` displays the manual pages for the move command.

 Furthermore, because Bash commands are in themselves a type of a programming language, they can be chained together and automated to produce complex